leifg/leif.io/content/schlockchain/_index.md

 For everything else blockchain has **no advantage** over classic data storage solutions.

-Here is a collection of articles that describe in detail what I mean:
+I gathered all articles that touch on this topic here on this page: